Kelsey Hellebuyck on Her New Life at Kansas City Ballet

 isn’t afraid of new experiences.
 After dancing with Boston Ballet and Pennsylvania Ballet, she took a bold leap, joining Kansas City Ballet this fall.
 Pointe spoke with Hellebuyck about her new home before her KCB debut this weekend in Bruce Well’s A Midsummer Night’s Dream.

 What has this move been like?

 I’ve already done this a couple times in my career, but I just hoped this new place would be supportive.
 So far everybody seems very kind, but it’s not all new—a lot of people I’ve danced with or went to school with are actually here, like Tempe Ostergren.
 When I first joined Boston Ballet, she was there and was the older corps member dancers aspired to be like.

-How have Midsummer rehearsals been going?
+Midsummer rehearsals been going?